Firas-developer/sales-forecasting/README.md

 # Sales Forecast Prediction – Python
 Forecast prediction is predicting a future value using past values and many other factors.
-In this tutorial, we will create a sales forecasting model using the Keras functional API.

 # Sales forecasting
 It is determining present-day or future sales using data like past sales, seasonality, festivities, economic conditions, etc.